smaillimp/focus-track-javascript-advanced/es6/README.md

 ## default parameters

 Implement the function `sum`.
 When given 2 arguments, it adds the values.
-Then given 1 argument, it adds 10 to the argument.
+When given 1 argument, it adds 10 to the argument.
 Use a default parameter.